argonne-lcf/ai-testbed-userdocs/docs/sambanova/Steps-to-run-a-model-or-program.md

 information on how to reconfigure the hardware like how many compute and memory resources are required, and will be used in all subsequent steps.
-The pef files are by default saved in the 'out' directory; the SambaNova documentation advises to save pef files in separate directories with the '--output-folder' option.
+The pef files are by default saved in the 'out' directory; the SambaNova documentation advises saving pef files in separate directories with the '--output-folder' option.

 It is necessary to re-compile only when information specific to these